lgestc/fakebeat/README.md

 I often find myself in the need of doing some quick testing on how well my queries perform.

-This is similar to already existing makelog, but offers more flexibility.
+This is similar to already existing `makelog`, but offers more flexibility.

 ## Usage